-NELs-BES materialise into losses to the socio-ecological system, which are shown in Figure 1.
-NELs-BES directly materialize into losses to security, livelihoods, and health and wellbeing, which further cascade into losses of habitability and opportunity.
-Ultimately, these losses all affect dignity and identity (Tschakert 2019; Eberle, 2020; Eberle et al., 2023).
-In these categories, the subject of loss are humans, ecosystems and species.
-The following explains how NELs-BES result in these loss categories:
+NELs-BES constitute losses to the socio-ecological system, which are shown in Figure 1.
+NELs-BES directly translate to losses to security, livelihoods, and health and well-being, which further cascade into losses of habitability and opportunity.
+Ultimately, these losses all affect dignity and identity (Tschakert, 2019; Eberle, 2020; Eberle et al., 2023).
+In these categories, the subjects of the loss are humans, ecosystems and species.
+The below explains how NELs-BES result in losses in the following categories: